-To help ensure the smooth operation, avoid the delays seen in 2023, and streamline administration of the program we are asking to place the State Emergency Food Bank Reserve in the Welfare & Institutions Code where the state's other emergency food programs reside.
+- >> \$3 million one-time would sustain the program for three years, consistent with funding and distribution levels since the inception of the program in 2019. - " To help ensure the smooth operation, avoid the delays seen in 2023, and streamline administration of the program we are asking to place it in the Welfare & Institutions Code where the state's other emergency food programs reside.